 F.5.3.4 Procedures for Other Elections Any other elections conducted will follow the procedures outlined in §F.8.3.1-F.8.3.3.
 Election results will be announced when final.

 F.5.3.5 Procedure for Nominating and Electing External Member for Promotion and Tenure Committee At the beginning of every third spring term, the nominations for the external position (three-year term) on the Promotion and Tenure Committee will be solicited.
 Nominees (1) may come from either the College of Education or the College of Business faculties, (2) may be nominated by any member of the University Faculty, any College, (3) must have attained the rank of Associate or above with tenure, and (4) must agree to the nomination.
-Once the Call for Nominations has closed, ballots will be distributed to all voting-eligible CAS faculty according toprocedures outlined in §F.8.3.2.
+Once the Call for Nominations has closed, ballots will be distributed to all voting-eligible CAS faculty according to the procedures outlined in §F.8.3.2.
 Run-off elections will be conducted according to the procedures outlined in §F.8.3.3.
 Any temporary replacement for an external member who is on sabbatical or leave will be elected according to the procedures outlined in §2.5.3 and §F.8.4.

 F.5.3.6 Limitations on Membership to Standing Committees Members of the CAS instructional faculty may serve simultaneously on only one of the following: UFC, CAS standing committee, University standing committee.